Theoretical Investigation on Inductive Bias of Isolation Forest: DEPTH FUNCTION OF IFOREST

-Here, we omit the absorbing state $(x_{i}, x_{i})$ for simplicity, which will with probability one keeping its state.
-Figure~\ref{fig:random_walk} shows an example of the random walk model for an iTree, where the original dataset is $D = \{ x_{1}, x_{2}, \dots, x_{7} \}$, of which the relative positions are shown in the two axes.
-Every state of the random walk can be represented by a point in the two-dimensional coordinate system.
-The initial state of the random walk is $\mathbf{s}_{0} = (x_{1}, x_{7})$, which is represented by the black points.
-At each step, it is allowed to move to the right or up, keeping at the left and below the absorbing point $(x_{4}, x_{4})$.
-For example, the random walk reaches the state $(x_{3}, x_{6})$ from $(x_{1}, x_{7})$ by moving rightward and then upward, which is represented by the blue points.
-The probability of moving how large the step size is proportional to the distance between two points, as defined in Eq.~\eqref{equation:random_walk_transition_probability}.
-The random walk keeps running until it reaches the absorbing point $(x_{4}, x_{4})$, which is represented by the red points.
+Figure~\ref{fig:random_walk} shows the random walk model for iTrees given a seven point dataset $D = \{ x_{1}, x_{2}, \dots, x_{7} \}$, of which the relative positions are shown in the two axes.
+The left and right subfigures are two possible trajectories of the random walk.
+Every state of the random walk can be represented by a point in the two-dimensional coordinate system, which represents the leftmost and rightmost points in the tree node containing the concerned point.
+The initial state of the random walk is $\mathbf{s}_{0} = (x_{1}, x_{7})$, which is colored in black.
+At each step, it is allowed to move to the rightward or upward, keeping to the left and below the absorbing state $(x_{4}, x_{4})$, which is colored in red.
+Moving rightward and upward mean split at the left of $x_{i}$ and the right of $x_{i}$, respectively.
+The probability of moving how large the step size is proportional to the distance between two consecutive points, as defined in Eq.~\eqref{equation:random_walk_transition_probability}.
+For example, as shown in the left of Figure~\ref{fig:random_walk}, the random walk reaches the state $(x_{3}, x_{6})$ starting from $(x_{1}, x_{7})$ by moving rightward (with probability $\frac{x_{3} - x_{2}}{x_{7} - x_{1}}$) and then upward (with probability $\frac{x_{7} - x_{6}}{x_{7} - x_{3}}$).
+The random walk keeps running until it reaches the absorbing state.

-Though we only show the random walk model when $d = 1$, it still holds for any $d > 1$.
-This is because the candidate split attribute and point only depend on the current candidate points, no matter how the current state is reached, i.e., the growth of iTrees verifies Markov property.
+Though we only show the random walk model when $d = 1$, the model still holds for any $d > 1$.
+This is because the candidate split attribute and split value only depend on the current candidate points, no matter how the current state is reached, i.e., the growth of iTrees verifies the Markov property.